-If you hear something’s “broken,” you know that it can’t be good.
-Whether it pertains to someone’s heart or their bones, the word “broken” very rarely bodes well.
-Same thing goes for your skin.
+Whether it pertains to someone’s heart or their bones, the word “broken” very rarely bodes well and for the most part, the same thing goes for your skin.
 If something on your skin is said to have broken (or “ruptured”), your brain probably jumps to the worst possible conclusion.
-Here’s a quick test—how does the phrase ‘broken capillaries’ sound to you?
+Here’s a quick test — how does the phrase “broken capillaries” sound to you?
 Probably not that great.

 Keep in mind, though, that the thing about something being “broken” is that there’s usually a way to fix it.
-And the good news about broken capillaries is that they aren’t nearly as devastating as they sound.
-We tapped into board-certified dermatologist, and Skincare.com consultant, Dr. Julia Tzu to get to the bottom of what broken capillaries are, what causes broken capillaries, and how to prevent them.
+And the good news about broken capillaries is that they aren’t as devastating as they sound.
+We tapped into board-certified dermatologist, and Skincare.com consultant Dr. Julia Tzu to get to the bottom of what broken capillaries are, what causes them and how to prevent them.

 What Are Broken Capillaries?